"The wide world is all about you:

 Mayaguez, western Puerto Rico.

-For all their tiny size, sphaeros seem to be pugnacious creatures.
+For all their tiny size, geckolets seem to be pugnacious creatures.
 That, together with the fact that many other animals prey on them, makes it rare to find an individual without a regenerated tail and pieces of skin.
 In some species, complete tails can be told by their black and white tip.

-First photograph: male; Windsor, north-central Jamaica.
+First two photographs: males.
+Windsor, north-central Jamaica.

-Second photograph, male; Point Morant, eastern Jamaica.
+Third photograph, male.
+Point Morant, eastern Jamaica.

-Third photograph, female; Sheffield, western Jamaica.
+Last photograph, female.
+Sheffield, western Jamaica.

 (Photograph courtesy of Mr. Joseph Burgess).

-Turks and Caicos banded sphaero, Sphaerodactylus caicosensis.
+Turks and Caicos banded geckolet, Sphaerodactylus caicosensis.

 First photograph: male; Providenciales, Turks and Caicos.